cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ```

-With the cell still selected hit <shift> + <enter> to run it.
+With the cell still selected hit shift + enter to run it.
 You will be prompted to select a kernel;
 which is what you just installed with `miniconda`.
 So select `Python Environments...` and then select
 the recommended `base (python 3.whatever) miniconda` environment.
 With that done the cell should run
 and display a little chart.
-That is the end of the side quest; although if you had a bunch of data
+This is the end of the side quest; although if you had a bunch of data
 you wanted to look at... you would be well on your way.
 You just need to figure out how to get that
-data into the Virtual Machine.
+data into the Virtual Machine where your Python installation lives.